 Heading east towards Cancun you will find the following haciendas:

-If you don’t have the time to explore haciendas during an entire day, you can take a quick drive on Highway 180 out of Mérida toward Cancún.
-Take the left turn towards Hacienda Teya (tay-yah).
+If you don’t have the time to explore haciendas during an entire day, you can take a quick drive on Highway 180 out of Mérida toward Cancún and take the left turn towards Hacienda Teya.
 Teya has been renovated with a modern restaurant, large enough to accommodate tour buses and events such as weddings.
 They have conference rooms, a gift shop, a chapel, and many beautiful suites, but the mirrored ballroom with reflecting pool will really impress.
 The restaurant serves excellent Yucatecan food and is open daily from 12 – 6 pm.